python-pillow/Pillow/.github/CONTRIBUTING.md

 - Separate code commits from reformatting commits.
 - Provide tests for any newly added code.
 - Follow PEP 8.
-- When committing only documentation changes please include `[ci skip]` in the commit message to avoid running tests on Travis CI and AppVeyor.
+- When committing only documentation changes please include `[ci skip]` in the commit message to avoid running tests on AppVeyor.

 ## Reporting Issues